What is WMIC.exe, is it Malware & How to Fix its Errors

 WMIC.exe entry point not found

-Occasionally, you might encounter an error stating that the entry point was not found.
-This error often indicates that a DLL file that WMIC.exe requires is either missing or corrupted.
-The System File Checker (SFC) and DISM tools, mentioned above, can help resolve these issues.
+Sometimes, you might get an error saying the entry point wasn’t found.
+This usually means a needed DLL file is missing or got corrupted.
+The System File Checker (SFC) and DISM tools, which we talked about earlier, should fix these issues.

 WMIC.exe entry point not found